Am0031/greenspark-widgets/README.md

 - the file theme/overrides/index.tsx file merges the individual overrides and prepares it ready to be applied into the main theme
 - the override merge is applied to the theme in theme/index.tsx

-Below is a target view of the components:
+Below is a view of the target style for each component:

 Checkbox - border, checked colour and hover colour